andrewsingleton2/andrewsingleton2/README.md

 # Hello!
 I'm Drew 👋
 - 💻 An IT/security enthusiast.
-I have a strong interest in Cybersecurity and Cloud Security.
+I have a strong interest in Detection Security, Network Security, Cloud Security, and Automation Security.
 - 📚✏️ Currently learning SQL, and aiming to learn Python Automation!
 - 📩 Reach me at andrew.j.singleton@proton.me